 Thanks to its Bluetooth connection and USB receiver, this keyboard is almost fully compatible with all platforms.
 Only a few keys don't work on each of the operating systems other than Windows, but this won't impact most people, as all alphanumerical keys work.

 The Logitech ERGO K860 Wireless Split Keyboard is much better than the Microsoft Sculpt Ergonomic Keyboard.
-The K860 is more comfortable and provides a significantly better typing experience, and it has a much better build quality and can be paired to multiple devices simultaneously.
-Also, the K860 has Bluetooth capabilities and better compatibility with other operating systems, but like the Sculpt, it uses disposable batteries.
+The Logitech is more comfortable and provides a significantly better typing experience, and it has a much better build quality and can be paired to multiple devices simultaneously.
+Also, the Logitech has Bluetooth capabilities and better compatibility with other operating systems, but like the Microsoft, it uses disposable batteries.

-The Kinesis Freestyle Pro is a very different ergonomic keyboard than the Logitech ERGO K860.
-The K860 features a curved board design while the Freestyle is a fully split keyboard.
-The K860 features scissor switches, while the Freestyle Pro has Cherry MX Brown mechanical switches.
-Also, the K860 is a full-size board, while the Kinesis is a TKL 80%.
-The ERGO K860 is wireless and the Kinesis is wired-only.
+The Kinesis Freestyle Pro is a very different ergonomic keyboard than the Logitech ERGO K860 Wireless Split Keyboard.
+The Logitech features a curved board design, while the Kinesis is a fully split keyboard.
+The Logitech features scissor switches, while the Kinesis has Cherry MX Brown mechanical switches.
+Also, the Logitech is a full-size board, while the Kinesis is a TKL 80%.
+The Logitech is wireless, and the Kinesis is wired-only.